Fee Waiver & Deadlines

 City Council approved several measures to assist property owners with rebuilding.
 Contact the City’s Rebuild Staff during normal business hours to discuss your project or contact Aakash Shah at 310-456-2489, ext.
 385 to schedule an appointment.

-- All required Planning Department applications for the project must be deemed complete by December 30, 2020.
+- All required Planning Department applications for the project must have been deemed complete by December 30, 2021.

-- In addition, the resolution clarifies that all fees associated with post-approval revisions to the project’s Planning Department approval or building permit issuance will be charged in accordance the City’s Adopted Fee Schedule.
+- All fees associated with post-approval revisions to the project's Planning Department approval or building permit issuance will be charged in accordance the City's Adopted Fee Schedule.

 The City is waiving all City rebuilding fees for properties that are being rebuilt as a like-for-like or like-for-like plus 10% rebuild and were used as a primary residence by the property owner as of November 8, 2018.
 Eligible waived fees also include fees required for replacement or upgrade of onsite wastewater treatment systems (OWTS), damaged or destroyed accessory structures, hardscaping, and landscaping.
 Eligible rebuilding fees that have been already been paid may qualify for a refund.